ptsondev/bak3053058/wp-content/plugins/wp-fastest-cache/readme.txt

 18. Database Cleanup

 == Changelog ==

+= 0.8.8.3 =
+* to fix Revolution Slider Error
+* to make Cloudflare CDN integration work with sub-domains
+* to fix error on js combine feature
+* to fix error replace cdn-url
+* to replace urls on data-thumb attribute with cdn-url
+* to move the rules of Gtranslate at the top of WP Fastest Cache on .htaccess
+* to define preload number manually [<a target="_blank" href="https://www.wpfastestcache.com/features/preload-settings/#preload-number">Details</a>]

 = 0.8.8.2 =
 * to fix removing the escaped slashes of Cloudflare Integration [<a target="_blank" href="https://wordpress.org/support/topic/wpfc-cf-is-stripping-important-code/">Details</a>]